 In the activities room there is a crafts table where the children can make, paint and create their own masterpieces which are displayed and then can be taken home to treasure; a mark making table for their drawing and writing, puzzles, messy area, book corner, small world area and lots more.

 The children's imaginations can run riot in our home corner - it has been a huge number of things from a picnic area to a space ship.
-There are always building toys for the children to play with, along with slides and rockers for them to enjoy in the physical area.
+There are always building toys for the children to play with.
 We have a large selection of jigsaws, books, dolls, construction toys, dressing up clothes, etc for the children to play with.

 Snack time starts about 9.30am-10.30am where the children come up and eat when they are ready.
 (The snack bar stays open until all children who want to have had something to eat.)
 The children wash their hands, then collect their plate and cup.
 Milk or water is offered to drink, along with fruit, vegetables and toast and/or crackers.
 All snacks are freshly prepared.
 Once each child has finished their snack they can go off and play or finish off whatever they were in the middle of doing!